Guidance

 You may need to view the privacy notice for the department that is publishing your information to understand how and why they process and publish your personal data.
 We do not intend to use personal data to answer GOV.UK Chat queries.
 We process the personal data in order to filter and remove it from the database that GOV.UK Chat uses to generate answers.
 Filtering or removing is classed as processing.

 Some personal data published will be special category data.
-This is more sensitive, as defined by UK GDPR.
-We will process special category data on the legal basis that the processing is necessary for reasons of research in the public interest (according to paragraph 4, schedule 1, of the Data Protection Act 2018).
+This is more sensitive, as defined by the UK GDPR.
+We will process special category data on the legal basis that the processing is necessary for reasons of substantial public interest, on the basis of domestic law (according to paragraph 6, schedule 1, of the Data Protection Act 2018).

 4. Why we need your data